 10. Try to predict the future

 Setting your business up to grow, having the right products, processes and people, doesn't always guarantee a smooth ride.
 You can still experience difficulties on your journey, which you need to spot well in advance, before they damage your business.
 Having alerts provides a solution - simple numbers that help you to spot that something isn't quite working.
 Then you can fix things or take evasive action.
 When things go wrong, often it's because people haven't recognised the signs, which can be evident months in advance.
-Stay particularly close to your finances, and measure your performance daily, because that will give you hundreds opportunities a year to put things right, not just 12 times because you're only measuring performance every month.
+Stay particularly close to your finances, monitor your cash flow and measure your performance daily, because that will give you hundreds opportunities a year to put things right, not just 12 times because you're only measuring performance every month.

 Martin Norbury set up his Surrey-based consultancy Advocate to "to help business owners choose their tomorrow".
 His passion to help business owners to achieve significant growth led him to write #1 Amazon Bestselling book, I Don't Work Fridays: Proven strategies to scale your business and not be a slave to it.
 As well as successfully starting, growing and selling his own small business, he held senior corporate positions before starting Advocate in 2010.